Banner with park details: 95 official parks, 40kms of trails, over 1040 acres of parkland, 130,000 bedding plants, 500 trees planted annually

 Canatara Park

-Located at 1200 Lake Chipican Drive, Sarnia ON N7V 3C1.
+Located at 1200 Lake Chipican Drive, Sarnia, Ontario.
 Park hours are 5 a.m. to midnight.

 Canatara Park is the largest and most well-known park in the City of Sarnia.
-It has many attractions including a long stretch of sandy beach, rentable picnic pavilions and spaces, concert stage, food trucks, BMX and bike track, and many paved and unpaved trails.
+It has many attractions including a long stretch of sandy beach, rentable picnic pavilions and spaces, a bandshell, seasonal food trucks, a BMX and bike track, and many paved and unpaved trails.

-Canatara Beach is 1 of only 27 beaches in Canada to have earned official Blue Flag status for its commitment to adhere to strict water quality and a number of other criteria.
-The beach has rubber mat walkways to make the beach more accessible to people using wheelchairs or strollers, and accessible chairs for beach access.
-Refer to the Aquatic Facilities page for more information regarding Canatara Beach.
+The highlight of the park is Canatara Beach, one of only 27 beaches in Canada to have earned official Blue Flag status for its commitment to adhere to strict water quality and a number of other criteria.
+Refer to the Aquatic Facilities page for more information regarding Canatara Beach, including details on lifeguards and accessible beach matting.

 Seasonal Parking Lot Closures